 - Applicants from ADN or VN programs not affiliated with ACC are considered new students.
 They must apply during the application period, and meet & abide by the current VN admission, curriculum, and program requirements.
 Courses from other ADN or VN programs will be evaluated for transfer on an individual basis by the VN Department Chair.
 The courses must be no older than 2 years as of the application deadline.
+If the VN Department Chair finds the course content suitable for transfer, evidence of competency in these previously completed deadline.
 If the VN Department Chair finds the course content suitable for transfer, evidence of competency in these previously completed nursing courses will be required before the courses are accepted for transfer.
 This will be accomplished by a written exam and may include clinical skills competency demonstration.
 The student must pass the competency testing in order for these courses to be accepted.
 ACC ADN students who wish to join the VN program may apply.
 If the student must enter VN program in the first semester, they must apply to the program along with all other applicants.
 They must meet & abide by the current VN admission, curriculum, and program requirements.
 ACC ADN students who wish to enter the VN program in the fall semester will be placed on a wait list after filling out an application.
-The - students will be admitted on a space available basis if they meet & abide by the current VN admission, curriculum, and program requirements.
-Evidence of competency in previously completed nursing courses will be required before the courses are accepted.
+The studence of competency in program requirements. - Evidence of competency in previously completed nursing courses will be required before the courses are accepted.
 This will be accomplished by a written exam and may include clinical skills competency demonstration.
 The student must pass the competency testing in order to be - ACC VN students who fail to complete the program in the first semester and wish to make a second attempt must reapply to the program.
 They will then be ranked for admission along with all other applicants.
-They must meet & abide by the current VN admission, curriculum, and program requirements. - All students are allowed two attempts, maximum, to complete the program.
-For returning VN students entering in the second or third - semester, the second attempt must be made within 1 year of the previous withdrawal from the program.

-ACC VN students who complete the summer semester successfully, but fail to complete the fall semester may return for one further attempt.
+They must meet & abide by the current VN admission, curriculum, and - All students are allowed two attempts, maximum, to complete the program.
+For returning VN students entering in the second or third semester, the second attempt must be made within 1 year of the previous withdrawal from the program. - ACC VN students who complete the summer semester successfully, but fail to complete the fall semester may return for one further attempt.
 The second attempt must be made within 1 year of the previous withdrawal from the program.
 They must complete a new program application, and must meet & abide by the current VN admission, curriculum, and program requirements.
 The students will then be placed on a wait list and admitted as space permits.
 Evidence of competency in previously completed VN courses will be required before the courses are accepted.
 This will be accomplished by a written exam and may include clinical skills competency demonstration.
-The student must have competency testing in order to be admitted. pass the competency testing in order to be admitted.
+The student must pass the competency testing in order to be admitted.